Shenmue-Mods/ShenmueDKSharp/README.md

 # Shenmue Developer Kit for C#
-Shenmue I & II HD Modding SDK for C#
+Shenmue I & II Modding SDK for C#

-This library was created to give developers an easy access to all the file formats of Shenmue I & II HD.
+This library was created to give developers an easy access to all the file formats of Shenmue I & II.

 How to contribute:
-- Feel free to create pull requests if you want to contribute some fixes or features.
+- Feel free to commit if you want to contribute some fixes or features.
 - If you found an bug just create an issue on GitHub.
 - For feature requests just create an issue on GitHub.